gersteinj/intro-to-programming-18/docs/index.md

 * Quiz: Check understanding of material.
 Primarily used for vocabulary and basic concepts

 ## Assignment submission
 All assignments are to be submitted in the required format no later than the required date and time.
-Late submissions will be subject to a penalty of 10% of the toal grade for each day they are late.
+Late submissions will be subject to a penalty of 10% of the total grade for each day they are late.
 In order to communicate effectively, proper spelling and grammar are required.